 We're happy you're here.

 It's okay to spot something you like while idly browsing the knot ONCE IN A WHILE and bookmark it with the thought of "someday maybe."
-It’s even ok to have an occasional conversation with your SO about what you might like to have someday in reference to your wedding.
 It's not okay to spend a large amount of your free time poring over, for example, flower arrangements, with the idea of "saving time later" by picking out exactly what you want NOW.
 See the difference?

 There are a variety of common reasons regs cite as to why "pre-planning" is not a good idea:

 -Because it doesn't make sense to plan an event that you don't yet absolutely positively know IS happening.

 -Because no one needs a year to plan a wedding.
 No one.
 We really, REALLY don't like to hear "I'm a planner, so..."